CenturyLinkCloud/mdw/docs/_docs/guides/TomcatCookbook.md

 ### MDW SOAP document-style Web Services

-This document contains information about creating, exposing and consuming services through a SOAP-based WebService.
-For a RESTFul WebService, refer to [MicroservicesCookbook](../MicroservicesCookbook/).
+This document contains information about creating, exposing and consuming services through a SOAP-based Web Service.
+For a RESTFul Web Service, refer to [MicroservicesCookbook](../MicroservicesCookbook/).

 ### Prerequisites
  - Eclipse Neon for JavaEE Developers: